pymeasure/pymeasure/docs/dev/adding_instruments.rst

 use the :code:`command_process` parameter of :meth:`~pymeasure.instruments.Instrument.control`.

-Note that there is only parameter for both setting and getting, so the utility of this is probably limited.
+Note that there is only one parameter for both setting and getting, so the utility of this is probably limited.
 Note also that for adding e.g. channel identifiers, there are other, more preferable methods.

 Checking the instrument for errors